The Capital City Ringers Handbell Ensemble - About Us

 * Rick Hobrla - a.k.a.
 Lord of the Ring.
 Rick joined CCR in the fall of 2001.
 He began ringing handbells with the St. Gerard Church handbell choir in 1996 in order to atone for at least some of the sins he committed during his younger years.
 Rick's day job is working as an Environmental Engineer for the Office of the Great Lakes.
 He claims to get his musical talent from his two kids; son, Travis, and daughter, Meredith.
 He is lucky to be married to wife, Debby (as she sometimes reminds him), but she wishes he would give up bells and do something "useful" with his time... like cleaning the basement or knitting booties for their Yorkie, Callie.

-Marcia Hollopeter - a.k.a. ?
+Marcia Hollopeter - a.k.a.
+Bellwinkle.
 Marcia began ringing in 1985 when she subbed for an absent ringer one night in her then 12 year daughters' handbell choir and has been ringing ever since.
-She has rung with the adult bell choir at St. Paul's United Methodist Church in Rochester, MI since 1986.
-Having moved to Mason, MI in 2006, her ringing at St. Paul's has diminished somewhat, but she still rings occasionally when the opportunities arise.
-Marcia also played with the Rochester Ringers community bell choir from 2004-2006 and with the Cranbrook, Christ Church Cranbrook in Bloomfield, MI from 2003-2006.
+She rang with the adult bell choir, Wesley Ringers, at St. Paul's United Methodist Church in Rochester, MI from 1986 to 2010 when she joined CCR.
+Having moved to Mason, MI in 2006, she still rings occasionally at St. Paul’s when the opportunities arise but it’s a long commute!
+Marcia also played with the Rochester Ringers community bell choir from 2004-2006 and with the Cranbrook Ringers, Christ Church Cranbrook in Bloomfield, MI from 2003-2006.
 She currently rings with First UMC in Mason.
 Marcia is married to husband, Mark, and they have 3 children.
-When not ringing, Marcia enjoys spending time with her grandkids, quilting, and teaching occasionally at Quilt-n-Friends in Sterling Heights.
-She also enjoys reading, gardening, camping, and walking through the woods, along with the never-ending challenge of re-modeling their house near Mason.
+When not ringing, Marcia enjoys spending time with her grandkids and her other passion, quilting.
+She also enjoys reading, gardening, camping, and walking through the woods, along with the never-ending challenge of remodeling their house near Mason. near Mason.

 Gary Masters - a.k.a.
 Snowbell, is a four-seasons enthusiast.
 Gary is a certified ski instructor and has taught donwhill skiing for over 35 years.
 He also enjoys spending time in Petoskey during the summer where he enjoys water skiing and boating on Crooked Lake.
 Gary has hosted ringers participating in the Week of Handbells at Bay View in August, many of whom are current or former CCR members.
-Gary loves to travel with his bride of 42 years, especially in early Septemebr for their anniversary, most recently visiting Branson, MO and Eureka Springs, AR.
-Gary and Jill have three children, Chris (Liz), a partner with Dorin Mayhew, Jeff (Kristi), a drug representative with Bausch & Lomb, and Laura (Bob), a nurse with Metro Health in Grand Rapids.
+Gary loves to travel with his bride of 45 years, especially in early Septemebr for their anniversary, most recently visiting Myrtle Beach and Charleston, SC.
+Gary and Jill have three children, Chris (Liz), a partner with Dorin Mayhew, Jeff (Kristi), a surgical consultant with Bausch & Lomb, and Laura (Bob), a nurse with McLaren Health - Greenlawn Campus.
 Gary and JIll love spending time with their two grandchildren and hope one day to convince them to become handbell ringers.
 Gary has been a member of CCR since January of 1998.

 Shannon Spasova - a.k.a.
 The Swingin' Ringer.
 Shannon started playing bells at age 8 as a preacher's kid in Ohio.
 She learned 4-in-hand and the weave first in high school at Monroe Street UMC in Toledo.
 At Oberlin College she participated in a winter term project that allowed her to practice 5 hours a day 5 days a week for a whole month and resulted in the creation of the bell quartet "Krazy Dave and the Swingin' Ringers."
 During graduate school she played in Madison Area Concert Handbells in Madison, WI, and then played with St. John's United Church of Canada while living in Nova